David Holdsworth

 David Gary Holdsworth (born 8 November 1968) is an English former professional footballer turned manager.

 As a player, he was a defender who played between 1986 and 2005 for Watford, Sheffield United, Birmingham City, Walsall, Bolton Wanderers and Gretna.
 In 2008, he moved into management and has since been in charge of Ilkeston Town, Mansfield Town, Lincoln City and Goole.

 Playing career

 Watford

 Holdsworth started his career at Watford in the mid-1980s, going on to make more than 250 league appearances for the club.
-At Watford he played alongside his brother Dean Holdsworth.
+At Watford he played alongside his twin brother Dean Holdsworth.

 Sheffield United

 In October 1996, he left Watford for a new challenge at Sheffield United.
-In his first season, he helped United to the 1997 Football League First Division play-off Final but they were defeated by Crystal Palace.
+In his first season, he helped United to the 1997 Football League First Division play-off final but they were defeated by Crystal Palace.
 He also helped them to the 1997–98 FA Cup semi final at Old Trafford where they were defeated by Newcastle United.
 In the quarterfinal replay against Coventry City, United found themselves 1–0 down at Bramall Lane with two minutes left.
 Holdsworth popped up to equalise from a corner, sending the game to extra time and then penalties, which United went on to win.